NormanColoma/angular2-first-app/README.md

 # Angular2-First-App

-The proposal of this project is to practice Angular 2, and the building of a simple application following the official [Style Guide](https://angular.io/docs/ts/latest/guide/style-guide.html).
+The proposal of this project is to start from the scratch an application based on [Angular 2](https://angular.io/), following the official [Style Guide](https://angular.io/docs/ts/latest/guide/style-guide.html).

+The application consists in a simple list of Writers, where you can read a few description about them, and list some of their most known books.
 At the initial state, I don't care about the UI, I want to focus in Angular 2.This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.10.

 Feel free to ask for a pull request if you want to contribute to this project and get some practice in Angular 2.